-In the Repair Wizard, you can use backups created by applications that store backups in Microsoft Tape Format (MTF), such as Windows Backup or Veritas Backup Exec or BMR backups (.vhd, .vhdx).
-To use a backup, on the Computer and Backup Selection window, click Register, and then register the backup using the Register Backup File or Register Backups in Folder item.
+In the Repair Wizard, you can use backups created by applications that store backups in Microsoft Tape Format (MTF), such as Windows Backup or Veritas Backup Exec.
+To use a backup, on the Computer and Backup Selection window, click Register, and then register the backup using the Register Backup File or Register Backup File or Register Backups in Folder item.
 Note that snapshot backups are not supported by the Repair Wizard.
 You can restore Active Directory data from such backups using the Online Restore Wizard and Group Policy Restore Wizard.
 The Extract Wizard also supports snapshot backups.